Metroid Prime: Legacy

-Elements of Metroid Prime have appeared in games such as the Super Smash Bros series, in which the Frigate Orpheon is a playable stage, with the Parasite Queen in the background and music from Metroid Prime.
-Metroid Prime's gameplay and HUDs influenced and was compared to first-person shooters such as Geist and Star Wars: Republic Commando.
+Characters and stages from Metroid Prime have frequently appeared in other Nintendo games such as the Super Smash Bros series, in which the Frigate Orpheon is a playable stage, with the Parasite Queen in the background and music from Metroid Prime.
+Metroid Prime's gameplay and HUD have influenced other first-person shooters such as Geist and Star Wars: Republic Commando.

+Unofficial versions

+A branch of the Dolphin emulator entitled Primehack was released unofficially in 2019.
+Primehack modifies the game, adding new high resolution textures, 4K support, improved lighting and keyboard and mouse controls.
+The project was brought to Steam Deck in 2022 via Emudeck.

 A demo of a 2D fangame version of Metroid Prime was released in April 2021.
-The development was forced to end in August 2021.
+The development was forced to end via a cease and desist from Nintendo by that August.